johntyree/blag/drafts/qdc.md

 [Quick-and-Dirty-C](https://github.com/johntyree/QDC).
 It's a
-[growing](2013-01-30-cuda-gcc-47.html) collection of tricks, tweaks, and handy functions for doing the kinds of trivial things that everyone expects will take 5 minutes to write, but in fact require many hours to get right.
+[growing](2013-01-30-cuda-gcc-47.html) collection of tricks, tweaks, and handy functions for doing the kinds of trivial things that everyone expects will take 5 minutes to write, but in fact require many hours to write and many days to get right.
 In this post I'll introduce the most recent addition, a small collection of functions for filtering a buffer of data through another program via `stdin` and `stdout`.
-So if you weren't planning on using strlen() for some reason, you might filter your string through `wc -c`, doing the equivalent of this:
+So if you weren't planning on using strlen() for some reason, you might filter your string through `wc -c`, doing the equivalent of
+this:

     $ echo "Hello, Monde!" | wc -c.